Molecular mechanics

-Molecular mechanics uses classical mechanics to model molecular systems.
+In physical chemistry and classical mechanics, molecular mechanics is a computational method used to model molecular systems.
 The Born–Oppenheimer approximation is assumed valid and the potential energy of all systems is calculated as a function of the nuclear coordinates using force fields.
 Molecular mechanics can be used to study molecule systems ranging in size and complexity from small to large biological systems or material assemblies with many thousands to millions of atoms.

 All-atomistic molecular mechanics methods have the following properties: